 Listen Attentively: When a person with a mental health condition is sharing something with you, it’s important that you listen to them carefully and make them feel heard.
 It is hard for them to open up and if they do, respect that and listen attentively.
 However, do not pressurize them to speak up as it can turn things ugly.
 Also, if they hint or speak about suicide or self-harm take it seriously.
 Try understanding why they feel that way, instead of judging them or giving a motivational speech right away, and make sure that you inform their doctor or a mental health professional as soon as possible.

 Be A Friend: Often, people with mental illness suffer from isolation and loneliness.
-One of the best things for a person with mental illness is having friends and family members that genuinely love them.
-Be a friend who cares, listens, laughs, and cries with them.
+One of the best things for a person with mental illness is having close friends and family members that genuinely love them.
+Be a friend who cares, listens, laughs and cries with them about daily life related things.
 Remember, your loved one doesn’t need another professional.
 They need a friend.

 Keep Track Of Medications: If the person you’re looking after is prescribed medications, make sure that you keep a track of all of them and monitor whether the patient consumes it on time or not.